Data visualization methods such as graphs and charts can be a great tool to help make data more accessible and tell the stories hidden in numbers.

 This function also accepts the same optional arguments

-as Seaborn's scatterplot function as kwargs
+as Matplotlib's scatter function as kwargs

 .

-rdf.scatterplot("Age", "Fare", hue="Sex")
+rdf.scatterplot("Age", "Fare", hue="Sex", marker=".")

 Lineplot¶